cmaureir/progra-alma/lectures/week3/lecture9.rst

     >>> e = ['a', a, 2 * a]

    Without using the computer,
-   indify which is the result of the next expressions.
+   identify which is the result of the next expressions.
    Next,
    verify if your answers are correct (use the computer).